Diamond Painting Tips and Tricks

 Another helpful accessory is an “Ott Lite” (brand name for a standing true-daylight lamp).
 My Ott Lite also has a flexible magnifier arm with its own light, which is really helpful if you have a kit whose canvas is opaque.
 Those numbers are really tiny, in my opinion, and the lighted, hands-free magnifying lens was a godsend.

 Right now I am working on one that is 16" x 16" 100% drilled, depicting a vase of Lilacs.
-This kit uses round “tiles,” rather than square-shaped tiles.
+This kit uses round diamonds, rather than square-shaped diamonds.
 Meaning that the canvas color coding is printed in little circles rather than a grid format.

 I would like to also warn people about Diamond Dotz fake knock offs, what you see in the picture is not necessarily what you get!
 I just threw out a partly completed kit that had a beautiful icon of Virgin Mary in the advertisement—only to find out that, even though Mary’s face was the real face on the canvas, the rest of the canvas was not 100% “drilled”— only the immediate garb surrounding her face was numbered (“drilled”), and the entire ornate halo and other gorgeous additions were NOT numbered/drilled, with no tiles provided to decorate them!